Layout Shift caused by CSS transitions

 Arjen Karel - linkedin

-Cumulative Layout Shifts that are caused by CSS transition often occur early during the loading phase of the page.
-These layout shifts do not happen consistently which makes them hard to debug.
+Cumulative Layout Shifts caused by CSS transitions often occur early during the loading phase of the page.
+These layout shifts do not happen consistently, which makes them hard to debug.

-Transsition can have a property, duration, timing-function and a delay.
-A transition shorthand looks like this:
+A CSS transition has a property, duration, timing-function and a delay.
+The shorthand looks like this:

 /* property | duration | timing-function | delay */